 Traditionally, these communities have not been as well served by integrated healthcare services as other areas.
-This has been due to aspects such as the concentration of medical expertise in metropolitan areas, the geographic challenges of healthcare access and the economic factors associated with that.
+This has been due to things like the concentration of medical expertise in metropolitan areas, the geographic challenges of healthcare access and the economic factors associated with that.

-However, in the coming years, there is likely to be an increasing expectation that the healthcare system (as with other aspects of society) should work for everyone.
+However, in the coming years, there is likely to be an increasing expectation that the healthcare system should work for everyone.

 “Working in rural areas for our graduating students gives the opportunity to develop as leaders and very quickly move into more senior roles.
 Career progression is faster and they are learning more complex clinical skills because they are not reliant on ancillary services that are more available in metropolitan areas.
 One minute there may be a person with multiple traumas from an accident, the next a woman giving birth, the next someone who’s detoxing – they never know what’s going to come in the door, so they have to be skilled in a lot of areas.”

 These opportunities are arguably magnified in healthcare work with Indigenous communities (who are predominantly rurally located).